pcda18/pcda18.github.io/index.md

 -   Moretti, Franco.
 "Graphs."
 In *Graphs, Maps, Trees: Abstract Models for Literary History*, 3–33.
 London ; New York: Verso, 2007.

+-   Levy, Michael.
+"Giant Steps" animation. [youtu.be/rh6WTAHKYTc](https://youtu.be/rh6WTAHKYTc).

+### Optional Readings

 -   McCandles, David. *Information is Beautiful*. *http://www.informationisbeautiful.net*

-### Optional Readings

 -   Montfort, Nick.
 "Statistics and Visualization."
 In *Exploratory Programming for the Arts and Humanities*, 215–40.
 Cambridge, MA: The MIT Press, 2016.